larycoder/my.vim.ide/notes/08_extra_monitor_below_corner.md

 Plug 'vim-airline/vim-airline'
 ```

-Very worst to install it for looking useful status, It status is a bit colorful for me, I will deal with it later ;-)
+Very worth to install it for looking useful status, It status is a bit colorful for me, I will deal with it later ;-)

 # List buffer